New Amsterdam (Mad Men): Cultural references

 Pete and his co-workers listen to the comedy album The Button-Down Mind of Bob Newhart, which Paul Kinsey compares unfavorably with Lenny Bruce.
 Don discusses an ad that will play during commercial breaks of Bonanza.
 Pete offers to take a client to a production of Bye Bye Birdie.
 Helen volunteers for John F. Kennedy's presidential campaign.
 Roger reads a copy of the New York Herald Tribune in one scene.
 Bert Cooper hums the children's song "This Old Man" after admonishing Don and Roger and saving Pete Campbell's career.

 Reception

 The episode received positive reviews from critics.
-Alan Sepinwall, writing for New Jersey's The Star-Ledger, praised the episode for developing and "humanizing" the character of Pete Campbell" Andrew Johnston, writing for Slant Magazine similarly praised the episode for its development of Pete's character, as well as John Slattery's performance.
+Alan Sepinwall, writing for New Jersey's The Star-Ledger, praised the episode for developing and "humanizing" the character of Pete Campbell.
+Andrew Johnston, writing for Slant Magazine, similarly praised the episode for its development of Pete's character, as well as John Slattery's performance.
 Emily VanDerWerff, writing for The A.V.
-Club in 2013, claimed that the episode was an example of how the series was "capable of such remarkable transcendence."
+Club in 2013, called the episode an example of how the series was "capable of such remarkable transcendence."